gianjaeger/ASD-detection-from-speech/README.md

 **Important**: This is participant-level cross-validation, meaning all segments from the same participant stay in the same fold to prevent data leakage.

+## Data Availability

+The folder **step3-normalized_data**, which should contain all collected speech snippets, is left empty for privacy and storage reasons.
+Researchers or interested parties may request access to the original audio recordings directly from the author.

 ## Quick Start

 ```bash